In this tutorial, we will discuss network topology and the types of network topologies – BUS, STAR, RING, MESH, and TREE.

 Topology is a pattern used to arrange the nodes or stations of a network.
 It is an arrangement of links, nodes, and workstations on a network.

-Network topology defines the layout, virtual shape or structure of network not only physical but also logical.
+Network topology defines the layout, virtual shape, or structure of a network not only physical but also logical.

 Network Topology can be physical or logical so on the network there are two types of network topology

 - Logical Topology

 Logical topology means how information is passed between two nodes in a network.